aboerner/cpp11ut/README.txt

 additional test steps might be useful; e.g.
 IS_LESS(a,b) => expect a to be less than b
 ( ASSERT( a < b ) can handle this, but the diagnosis output is suboptimal)

+Bugs:
+====

+1. () around EXEC in some cases

+No really a bug, but:
+see example /1-Basic/t04 in src/Tests.cc

+If EXEC contains a C++ contruct with a "," that is not enclosed by (), then the Macro expansion of EXEC (the lambda invocation) does not work as expected.
+The compiler will generate an error about a wrong number of arguments in the MACRO invocation.

+The workaround is to put an additional pair of () around EXEC, or avoid the comma;
+e.g. int a=1; b=2; instead of int a=1,b=2;